VT-CHCI/mixedlightweightdita/references/r-specifications-overview.md

-# Product Specifications {.reference}
+# Product Specifications {#product-specs}

-The [product-name] components have specific electronic and technical specifications.
+The <span data-hd-keyref="product-name" />components have specific electronic and technical specifications.

 The components in your lighting network have electronic and technical specifications that are specific to the component type.